(2019 - 2020)

-I spent my childhood and youth in a small calm stanitsa (Cossack settlement) in Kuban region of Russia.
-After 15 years of my "adolescent" rat race life in a megapolice there came the desire "to escape to the country".
-It has been four years already since I voluntarily isolated myself in a cozy cave of maternity, living in our country house in Ulyanovka, Leningrad oblast.
-I deliberately restrict social contacts, intentionally limit media consumption, my whole life is bound up now in my home, children and art practice.
-But against all expectations my new life - in the absence of any obvious negative external factors - resembles less and less a calm and quiet mother-child bond.
+My childhood was spent in a small stanitsa (Cossack settlement) in Kuban region, Russia.
+After spending 15 years in a megalopolis, I experienced a desire to escape to the country.
+It has now been four years since I voluntarily isolated myself in a cosy cave of maternity, living in a country house in Ulyanovka, Leningrad Oblast.
+I deliberately restrict social contact and limit media consumption - my whole life is bound up in my home, children and art practice.
+Against all expectations, however, this life - free of any obvious negative external factors - is far from calm and quiet.

-The notion of the cave has become for me the quintessence of what a personal experience is made up of.
-While working on the project I found out that this ancient archetype has gone deep into human subconscious.
+The notion of the cave has become, for me, the quintessence of what a personal experience is made up of.
 The cave has been the first most famous form of habitation since Paleolithic and has become a symbol of a shelter, home.
-It was viewed as a sacred place in the most ancient myths and was compared to a mini cosmos.
-It was the birthplace of the gods and there they went to die, initiates were taught sacred knowledge there.
+In ancient myths the cave is a sacred place, often compared to a mini cosmos.
+It was the birthplace of gods, a site where sacred knowledge was shared and a place where gods went to die.

-As for me, isolation in my own cave triggered a childhood trauma that had not been resolved emotionally (had not been fully overcome) - a stress disorder after a series of four deaths and a suicide in the family over a very short period of time.
-The secluded setting of a country house resurrected the memories of tension in the family and of the pompous and theatrical provincial funeral.
-Along with that an inadequate connection with the external environment caused an increase in anxiety, and the children contributed to my irritability by continuously violating personal boundaries.
-As a result I started to experience problems with self-control, there came the sense of inadequacy: I would not go out in the fear of having an accident, I was scared of the future, the bursts of uncontrollable anger were happening more often and I started to regularly take my anger out on my husband and the kids with the guilt and regret to follow.
+For me, isolation in my own cave triggered a childhood trauma that had not been resolved emotionally - a stress disorder triggered by a series of four deaths and a suicide in the family over a very short period of time.
+The secluded setting of a country house resurrected memories of tension in the family, and of a pompous and theatrical provincial funeral.
+Alongside this, an inadequate connection with my external environment caused an increase in anxiety, while the children contributed to my irritability by continuously violating my personal boundaries.
+As a result, I began to experience problems with self-control.
+This was coupled with a sense of inadequacy: I would not go out for fear of having an accident and I was scared of the future.
+The bursts of anger were happening more frequently and I started to take my frustrations out on my husband and children.

-In the project I am constructing my personal cave: I am combining the photos I made in my parents’ house, the place of the fears I had not overcome, in the region of Kuban with the pictures of the place I am living in at the moment; I am recording the experience of a physical presence in Sablinskiye Caves situated near our house in Ulyanovka*.
-Like consciousness hallucinates in a real cave under the conditions of sensory deprivation*, so my memory and imagination produce their own illusions - an imaginary threat - in a closed space of the house and resurrect the scenarios and the ghosts of the past.
+In the project I am constructing my own personal cave: combining pictures I made in my parents’ house - the site of my unresolved fears - with pictures of the place I am living in now.
+I am recording the experience of a physical presence in Sablinskiye Caves *, near our house in Ulyanovka.
+Just as sensory deprivation **, like that experienced in a real cave, can lead to hallucinations, my memory and imagination produce their own illusions - an imaginary threat - in the closed space of the house, resurrecting scenarios and ghosts from the past.

-At the same time motherhood, social isolation and the awakening of the primitive instincts connected with them - maternal instinct, aggression and fear of death - make every moment of life extremely intense and meaningful.
-An “in-cave” living boosts creativity: it becomes a personal myth, makes a plot for the project and initiates reflexive processes.
+At the same time, motherhood, social isolation and the awakening of primitive instincts such as aggression and fear of death make every moment of life extremely intense and meaningful.
+An ‘in-cave’ living boosts creativity: it becomes a personal myth, makes a plot for the project and initiates reflexive processes.